Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 they did a great job with their client.

-But, the we got the
+the we got the the comment afterwards

-without touchstone, that, you know,
+that, you know, your fairness,

-your fairness, your diligence throughout,
+your diligence throughout,

 you know, understand taking the time